ExtraltExtralt

 The web isn't getting simpler.
 Sites are more dynamic, more JavaScript-heavy, and more aggressively defended against scraping, which means traditional approaches will only become more fragile over time.
 But the demand for ecommerce data is only growing: competitive pricing, catalog enrichment, market research, and increasingly, structured data to power AI shopping agents.

-Vibe scraping is how this gets solved: describe what you want, let AI figure out how to get it, run the result at machine speed.
+Generated crawlers are how this gets solved for repeatable ecommerce extraction: describe what you want, let AI figure out how to get it, run the result at machine speed.

 That's what we're building at Extralt.
 Raw ecommerce data in, product intelligence out.